 Media & Entertainment

 In conjunction with his commercial practice James is also developing a practice in Sports Law.
 He has recently achieved notable success in a matter that has attracted significant interest in the national press.
 The Claimant was an academy player (who because of his age cannot be named) with a Premier League Club when he was illegally approached by Liverpool FC.
-As a result Liverpool FC was banned from signing academy players from other English clubs and being fined £100,000.
-Under the terms of the settlement with the Premier League and Liverpool FC, James’ client will be able to continue with his education at his current private school at no cost to him, and be free to join another club within the academy system without that club being required to pay compensation in the sum of £49,000 to Stoke City FC, that sum having been settled.
+As a result, Liverpool FC was banned from signing academy players from other English clubs and being fined £100,000.
+Under the terms of the settlement with the Premier League and Liverpool FC, his client will be able to continue with his education at his current private school at no cost to him and be free to join another club within the academy system without that club being required to pay compensation in the sum of £49,000 to Stoke City FC, that sum having been settled.

 James has a flourishing property practice that includes disputes relating to boundary positions, adverse possession, easements, restrictive covenants nuisance and mortgage (which include undue influence, capacity, enforceability and possession).
 He has significant experience in claims that involve issues surrounding the Consumer Credit Act 1974 that complements both his commercial and property practice.